 - Base arguments on emotion.

-Benjamin Bloom developed a theory of learning called Bloom’s Taxonomy, which identifies six levels of thinking, with Level 6 being high.
+Benjamin Bloom developed this theory of learning which identifies six levels of thinking, with Level 6 being high.
 As we think at the higher levels, we are thinking critically.

 Critical Thinking Courses